webonyx/graphql-php/README.md

 2. Object types are responsible for data fetching.
 Each of their fields may have optional `resolve` callback option.
 This callback takes `$value` that corresponds to instance of this type and returns `data` accepted by type of given field.
 If `resolve` option is not set, GraphQL will try to get `data` from `$value[$fieldName]`.

-3. `resolve` callback is a place where you can use your existing data fetching logic.
+3. `resolve` callback is a place where you can use your existing data fetching logic. `$context` is defined by your application on the top level of query execution (useful for storing current user, environment details, etc)

 4. Other `ObjectType` mentioned in examples is `Droid`.
 Check out tests for this type: https://github.com/webonyx/graphql-php/blob/master/tests/StarWarsSchema.php